A phobia is an irrational and overwhelming fear of an object, place, situation, feeling or animal.

 All phobias can limit your daily activities.
 They may cause severe anxiety and depression.
 Complex phobias, such as agoraphobia and social phobia, are more likely to cause these.

 You may often avoid coming into contact with the thing that causes you fear and anxiety.
-If you have a fear of spiders (arachnophobia) you may not want to touch a spider.
+For example, if you have a fear of spiders (arachnophobia) you may not want to touch a spider.
 You may not even want to look at a picture of one.

-You don't have to be in the situation you fear to experience the symptoms of panic.
-The brain is able to create a reaction to fearsome situations, even when you aren't actually in the situation.
+You do not have to be in the situation you fear to experience the symptoms of panic.
+The brain can create a reaction to fearsome situations, even when you are not actually in the situation.

 - hot flushes or chills

 - shortness of breath or difficulty breathing